Brewers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the favorite in four of their past 10 games and won three of those contests.
+- The Brewers have played as the underdog in six of their past 10 games and have gone 3-3 in those contests.

-- When it comes to hitting the over, the Brewers and their opponents are 2-7-1 in their last 10 games with a total.
+- When it comes to the over/under, the Brewers and their opponents are 3-6-1 in their previous 10 games.

-- The Brewers have three wins against the spread in their last seven chances.
-Milwaukee and its opponent have finished below the over/under in three consecutive games, with the average total established by sportsbooks during that stretch being 9.
+- The Brewers have put together a 3-3-0 record against the runline over their previous 10 contests (oddsmakers set runlines in six of those games).

 Brewers Betting Records & Stats